by Kristin Henningsen

 How do you help your clients find time to take care of themselves?
 What are some quick fixes to boost energy and focus that you’d recommend?

 Not to be overly pejorative about it, but I think that we don’t have time to not take care of ourselves.
 The reality is that when you’re sick, you can’t do anything else.
 Those things that we think are so important, that we’re rushing around to do, don’t mean anything if we’re sick.

-The body has a wisdom, and it’s going to tell us everything we need to know.
-Everybody already contains within them everything they need.
+The body has wisdom, and it’s going to tell us everything we need to know.
+Everybody already contains everything they need within themselves.
 It’s just about slowing down and listening to that wisdom.
 And I wish there was a quick fix.
 In the beginning, it’s kind of like going to the gym where you have to get there a few times to see that it actually feels good, and over time you build up the energy and motivation to do that.

 As I said in the beginning, Ayurveda, the wisdom of life, is actually so simple.
 And the mind has a hard time accepting that it can be that easy, but it really is.
 We think it should be complicated.
 Every time you change gears, see if you can pause and ask, “Where am I?
 How does it feel to be in my body?
 When was the last time I took a deep breath?”
 It’s so simple, but it’s really so huge.

 I hope that if there’s one little thing in this interview that each person can take and work with, then that’s a seed that’s worth planting.